 Writer/director Anthony Shim knows this sense of being caught between worlds well considering he too was a Korean immigrant in Canada at age eight.
 As the only Asian kid in his classes, he was often the target of ridicule to the point where he sought to shed himself of that heritage.
 Only when his father received a terminal diagnosis did he realize the place he came from and the place he lived both paled in comparison to the people who raised him with love.
 It’s a realization that all, what the Korean-Canadian Shim calls “hyphenated individuals,” would be good to learn because it’s a necessary reminder that they can become the unique combination of nature and nurture that they are rather than merely stereotypes or ciphers.

 It takes strength and courage to live that way and we see both in So-Young at the start of Riceboy Sleeps.
-Rather than keep her head down as a newcomer when someone threatens her safety and autonomy, she stands up and states what she demands of those around her regardless of the power they believe they hold because they are white, American-born, or male.
+Rather than keep her head down as a newcomer when someone threatens her safety and autonomy, she stands up and states what she demands of those around her regardless of the power they believe they hold because they are white, Canadian-born, or male.
 She hopes to imbue that same confidence in young Dong-Hyun by telling him to confront bullies with the words, “Do you know Taekwondo?” before hitting them as hard as he can (despite knowing zero Taekwondo himself).
 Unfortunately, children in Canada (and America for that matter) aren’t allowed to stand up for themselves physically.
 So, Dong-Hyun becomes more of a pariah.
 Assimilation becomes his only respite.

 What’s great about the film, however, is that it doesn’t portray this reality with judgment.
 It’s merely a fact.
 Shim therefore constructs his plot out of a series of these truths unfolding to push his characters towards a reckoning that’s more than ten years in the making.
 All those things that initially seem small add up because they each prove to be a microaggression pitting identities against each other.
 Why isn’t Dong-Hyun a good enough name for the school?
 Because they fear it will alienate him or because they don’t want to educate the children to be inclusive?
 What about food (“Can my lunch be what the other kids eat?”), language, and appearance?
 What about another immigrant being bullied in class?
 Should Dong-Hyun step in or stay silent?